 Will my health insurance company cover all costs and fees?

 Health insurance companies reimburse (to a greater or lesser extent) the costs of your treatment which can arise from the hospital, the surgeon and the anaesthetist.
 The amount of reimbursement will vary between insurance companies and between types of policy.
 It is essential that you clarify with your insurer what they will or will not cover before embarking on treatment.
-See here for more information
+See our fees and terms page for more information.

 What are your fees?

 It is now mandatory that all ‘providers’ of healthcare make their fees available to all patients.
 The fees that will apply will depend on whether you have health insurance or are funding the consultation and / or surgery yourself.
-Any such fees - hospital, surgeon and (potentially) anaesthetist - will all be sent to you before your first appointment.
-See here for more information
+Any such fees – hospital, surgeon and (potentially) anaesthetist – will all be sent to you before your first appointment.
+See our fees and terms page for more information.

 Why should I come to the RHKU?